HUMAN RIGHTS COMMITTEES

 For detailed information, download this guide on Vinfen Human Rights Committee Members Roles and Responsibilities.

-Vinfen has six Human Rights Committees that protect the human and civil rights of people who receive mental health services in:
+Vinfen has five Human Rights Committees that protect the human and civil rights of people who receive mental health services in:

 Vinfen also has three Human Rights Committees that protect the human and civil rights of individuals who receive Intellectual and Developmental Disability and Brain Injury Services in: